1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 14. Who Do U Believe In (Let's Pray) feat.
 Kadafi, Nanci Fletcher & Big Pimpin' / Johnny J

 • 1996/01/22.
-Released in Better Dayz (2002, Amaru) with the same "Let Uz Pray" intro, but with an alternate mix, probably close to the Outlawz LP version (cf. Immortalz) : no breaks, an elaborated singing ending, and 2Pac's hook playing during Big Pimpin's poetry.
+Released in Chronic 2000 : Still Smokin' (1999) and then in Better Dayz (2002, Amaru) with the same "Let Uz Pray" intro, but with an alternate mix, probably close to the Outlawz LP version (cf. Immortalz) : no breaks, an elaborated singing ending, and 2Pac's hook playing during Big Pimpin's poetry.
 There is also an intermediate mix with that elaborated ending but still with breaks, and with Pimpin edited out.
 Maybe worked at the time 2Pac was angry against Snoop (early May after the Saturday Night Special where Snoop didn't show up to prform live with 2Pac).

 • Samples :